aa-it-vasa/IOT2024P1-labs3-4/lab3_instructions.md

 We will use a Raspberry Pi as the device gateway.
 The device is already powered up and connected to the network.
 To connect to the Raspberry Pi, you need its IP address.
 The IP address will be given to you during the lab.
-To be able to reach your gateway from the VM, your laptop also needs to be conected to the same network using the same wireless network as in Lab 1.
+To be able to reach your gateway from your laptop it also needs to be conected to the same network using the same wireless network as in Lab 1.

 To connect to the gateway either use your graphical ssh client and use it to